OfficeDev/TrainingContent/SharePoint/SharePointFramework/02 Deep Dive of the SharePoint Framework/Lab.md

 5. SharePoint will display a dialog and ask you to trust the client-side solution to deploy.

 	![](Images/25.png)
+**Do not check Make this solution available to all site in the organization**
 6. Choose **Deploy**.